 - Mainly off-grid so no hook-ups but sockets provided in the sheltered area for charging of phones, hairdryers etc.

 - Camp fires allowed (fire pits available for hire, subject to availability, or bring your own).
 Strictly no fires allowed on the ground

 - Weekend snack bar (open Friday/Saturday tea times and Saturday/Sunday for breakfast).
 Happy to cater on demand during busy periods, please ask

 - Separate playing field with football goals, swings and trampoline

 - Nearest pub is a 20 minute walk, serving excellent food & beer.
 Wide choice of other bars & restaurants within a 5 minute drive

-Duke of Edinburgh (D of E), Girl Guides & Scout groups welcome but must be accompanied
+No group bookings other than Duke of Edinburgh (D of E), Girl Guides/Scout groups etc. which must be accompanied.